Code Contribution¶

 Pull Request Review Process¶

-As with Gerrit reviews, a new PR triggers a set of tests and checks.
+All new PRs trigger a set of tests and checks.
 If you browse to your PR and scroll to the bottom, you'll see the status of those checks listed.
-There are some differences to Gerrit however.

 New Contributor License Agreement¶